-At each reporting date, the Company assesses financial assets measured at amortised cost and contract assets for impairment and calculates the resultant impairment loss allowance using an expected credit loss (ECL) methodology.
-Financial assets held at FVTPL are not subject to the ECL methodology.
+At each reporting date, the Company assesses financial assets measured at amortised cost and contract assets for impairment and calculates the resultant impairment loss allowance using an ECL methodology.
+Financial assets held at fair value through profit and loss are not subject to the ECL methodology.